tomerud/Freshlens/module/README.md

 - Potential throughput bottleneck, since we have one socket and multiple cameras can wait to acquire the lock, there is a need to research more about this type of problems

-### `code_formatting.py`
-Due disclosure - This file was generated with the help of ChatGPT, this code was only run in effort to improve the formating of the code in the diffrenet files.
-I have used its output (the pylint and flake8 notes) in order to practice better code writing practices, the changes to the code in the file themself was done manually.
+I have used pylint and flake8 in order to fit pep8 standarts.
-I aimed in general to get score of around at least 7 with pylint

 ## Future work:
 - Expand the dataSet to support more items.